diamondIPP/proteus/doc/configuration_files.rst

     thickness = 250.
     x_x0 = 0.005443

 For each sensor only the sensor type is required.
-The sensor type **must** correspond to a sensor type defined in the same device configuration file.
+It **must** correspond to a sensor type defined in the same device configuration file.
 An optional name can be provided otherwise one is automatically generated.

 .. code-block:: toml